Debunking Car Accident Myths

 If there is a need to rapidly exit a car because it is on fire or has fallen in deep water, a seat belt improves your chances of getting out.
 Not wearing a seat belt means you will have broken bones, serious internal injuries, or be unconscious.
 All of these conditions make it highly unlikely that you will escape the car in time.

 Hands Free Cell Phone Use Is Safer

-Cell phone distraction is not caused by the act of holding the cell phone to your head.
-It is caused by the conversation.
+Cell phone distraction is caused by the conversation.
 This takes your mind off of your driving.
 Instead of anticipating someone cutting you off or anticipating a car running a red light as you enter an intersection, your mind is engaged elsewhere.